-- 1. Late homework will not be accepted.
-If you know that you will be missing class in advance, turn in assignments BEFORE you leave.
-Extensions may be granted under extenuating circumstances, but these should be discussed with me in advance. - 2.
-Homework will be will be evaluated for neatness, completeness and correctness.
-Messy work that is difficult to read may receive no credit. - 3.
+- 1. Each homework set must be submitted to Moodle as a single pdf file. - 2.
+Homework will be will be evaluated for neatness, completeness and correctness. - 3.
 If you work with others on assignments, you must follow Math Department's guidelines on healthy collaboration

 Daily Reading/Responses: Reading the textbook before each class is a necessity.
 You should come to class prepared with questions and comments for discussion.
 To this end, there will be frequent reading assignments.
 Reading mathematics is not like reading most other things.
 You may need to read a section several times before the ideas come together.
 Please take time to do this.
 To make sure you have done the reading for a particular class I ask you to submit answers to a few basic questions on the assigned section before the next class, the midnight before.
-So, the deadline for reading questions is determined by the posting date.
-Your grade on a reading assignment will be a 0, 1, or 2.
-Send your answers through Piazza.
+Your grade on a reading assignment will be an integer between 0-4.

-Summary/Response/Commentary Papers or Reading Quizzes: Several times in the semester you will be asked to write short (1-3 pages) response papers summarizing and commenting on essential ideas in readings.
-Try to pick out and summarize most important ideas in the readings.
+Reading Commentaries and Reading Quizzes: A number of times during the semester you will be asked to write short (1-3 pages) response papers summarizing and commenting on essential ideas in readings.
+Identify, summarize, and comment on the most important ideas in the readings.
 You need to type and proof read these papers.
 In some cases, there will be a short reading quiz on the assigned reading material at the beginning of the class.